Healthy Delicious Blueberries - Blueberry Recipes, Blueberry Marmalade, Other Blueberrry Desserts

 2 Cups Lukewarm Water

 4 Teaspoons Baking Powder

 - Combine the yeast, 1 teaspoon of sugar and 2 Cups of lukewarm water.
 Let stand for 5 minutes.

 - Stir the rest in until blended.
 Cover and let rise til double or place, covered in the refrigerator.
 Refrigerate up to a week.
 (Grease muffin tin and place spoons of dough in.
 Cook at 400 degrees Fahrenheit for about 15 minutes.)

-- To make the blueberry yeast cake, grease am 8 inch square pan.
+- To make the blueberry yeast cake, grease an 8 inch square pan.
 Spread some of the dough on the pan.
 Cover the top with blueberries or add blackberries as well.
 Sprinkle with cinnamon and sugar.
 Smear a little jam on top.
-Bake at 350 degrees F for about 20 minutes. the beauty of this recipe is that you can use some or all of the dough, you can make a small amount or enough for a crowd.
+Bake at 350 degrees F for about 20 minutes.
+The beauty of this recipe is that you can use some or all of the dough; you can make a small amount or enough for a crowd.

 Blueberry Roly Poly